 With the same determination and focus we are improving our Health.
 Physical.
 Mental.
 Financial.
 Economic.
-This budget sets record investments for high quality delivery and availability of health care.
-It is focused on your financial well-being with no new fees or taxes and with supports to help with the cost of living.
+This budget sets record investments for high-quality delivery and availability of health care.
+It is focused on your financial well-being with no new taxes or fee increases and with supports to help with the cost of living.
 All while ensuring strong fiscal management of the province.
 It supports and nourishes economic growth and prosperity.